 CCA Registration Process

-Resolution E-4907 establishes the process for city or jurisdiction to register and implement a CCA with CPUC.
+Resolution E-4907 established the process for city or jurisdiction to register and implement a CCA with CPUC.
 The ruling outlines regulatory requirements related to submission of an Implementation Plan, Resource Adequacy requirements, bond payments and customer notifications.
 CCA Implementation Plans must be submitted to the Director of the Energy Division both via email and a hard copy on or before January 1st in order to serve load in the following year.

 The Energy Division requires that all CCA Registration, Implementation, and Expansion plans must be submitted to the CCA Notices Inbox, cca_notices@cpuc.ca.gov